 In addition to that, this little trick makes the stitches bigger and we don’t struggle when we work the first row or round.
 It is a great relief for beginners who tend to be quite tight when they cast on stitches.

 So now, that we understand its benefits, let’s see how this Eastern version of the long-tail cast-on works step-by-step.
-If you prefer to learn from a video tutorial, click here.
-Or, watch the embedded version of the video.

 If you want to learn all ins and outs of the Eastern (Russian) knitting style,